Halloween ghost of the summer sun | EarthSky.org

 Every Halloween – and a few days before and after – the brilliant star Arcturus, brightest star in Bootes the Herdsman, sets at the same time and on the same spot on the west-northwest horizon as the summer sun.
 This star rises at the same time and at the same place on the east-northeast horizon as the summer sun.
 That’s why – every year at this time – you can consider Arcturus as a ghost of the summer sun.

-At mid-northern latitudes, Arcturus now sets about 2 hours after sunset and rises about 2 hours before sunrise.
+At mid-northern latitudes, Arcturus now sets about two hours after sunset and rises about two hours before sunrise.

 If you live as far north as Barrow, Alaska, the star Arcturus shines all night long now, mimicking the midnight sun of summer.